Lung Cancer Prevention (PDQ®)

 Environmental risk factors

-Radon exposure: Radon is a radioactive gas that comes from the breakdown of uranium in rocks and soil.
+- Radon: Radon is a radioactive gas that comes from the breakdown of uranium in rocks and soil.
 It seeps up through the ground, and leaks into the air or water supply.
-Radon can enter homes through cracks in floors, walls, or the foundation, and levels of radon can build up in the home.
+Radon can enter homes through cracks in floors, walls, or the foundation, and levels of radon can build up over time.

 Workplace exposure: Studies show that being exposed to the following substances increases the risk of lung cancer: